Is Li Auto Inc. (LI) a Keeper?

-Li Auto Inc. (NASDAQ:LI) went down by -0.82% from its latest closing price compared to the recent 1-year high of $41.49.
-The company’s stock price has collected 33.33% of gains in the last five trading sessions.
+Li Auto Inc. (NASDAQ:LI) went up by 8.96% from its latest closing price compared to the recent 1-year high of $41.49.
+The company’s stock price has collected 3.60% of gains in the last five trading sessions.
 Barron’s reported on 11/01/22 that Deliveries From NIO, XPeng, and Li Auto Were Dreadful.
 Some Stocks Rise Anyway.

 Is It Worth Investing in Li Auto Inc. (NASDAQ :LI) Right Now?